Posted on: August 14, 2025

 Improper measuring of ingredients can not only ruin a cocktail but also wreak havoc on your bar's inventory.
 Not to mention, too much variation in the amount of alcohol you serve puts you at risk of overserving patrons.

-There’s a reason that cocktail recipes specify the type of glassware to use, and it’s not about aesthetics.
-The characteristics of a cocktail glass can make a huge difference in enhancing the properties of each drink.
+There’s a reason that cocktail recipes specify the type of glassware to use, and it’s not just about aesthetics.
+The characteristics of a cocktail glass can make a huge difference in enhancing the properties of a drink.

 For example, the tall nature of highball glasses, Collins glasses, or zombie glasses will accommodate lots of ice, while the narrow diameter will keep drinks cold.
 The narrowness also preserves carbonation, which is why it’s used for drinks based on soda or tonic.